Anees-Mon/insta-share/README.md

-﻿
-# Insta Share
+﻿# Insta Share

-Insta Share is a self-made version of Instagram (aka Instagram Clone) using React JS Enjoy a seamless experience with its Material design & Responsive UI
+Insta Share is a self-made version of Instagram (aka Instagram Clone) using React JS.
+Enjoy a seamless experience with its Material design & Responsive UI

-Get a real-time experience of Insta Share [here][websiteUrl]
+Get a real-time experience of Insta Share [here][websiteurl]

 ## Features

 - Login with username and password
 - To login as a different user, use the logout functionality
 - Responsive header with interactive links for easy navigation